bitshares/bitshares.github.io-old/_technologies/en/user-issued-assets.md

 An issuer who offers both USD and EUR deposits may need to restrict direct trading between their USD and EUR assets to avoid being subject to foreign currency exchange regulations.
 Some cryptocurrency exchanges allow trading between fiat and cryptocurrencies, but not between two fiat currencies.
-Without this feature, many exchanges would be unable to issue their assets on the BitShares blockchain.
+Without this feature, many exchanges would be unable to issue their assets on the BitShares block chain.

 ### 4. Transfer Restrictions